nextgis/docs_ngmobile/source/share.rst

 To export the track, tick on the Chekbox in front of its name.
 The buttons in Top toolbar will become active as shown in :numref:`ngmobile_layer_gpx_selected_pic`.

 To share the track, tap on Share button (see item 4 in :numref:`ngmobile_layer_gpx_selected_pic`).
-It will open the same "Share dialogue window" as shown in :numref:`ngmobile_share_pic`.
+It will open the same "Share dialogue window" as shown in :numref:`ngmobile_share_pic` above.
 Further operations are in the similar manner.